Photonico/About/A Journey into the Unknown.md

-# Book Recommendation List for Physics
+# A Journey into the Unknown: Learning Recommendation List for Physics: Learning Recommendation List for Physics

 ## Physics

 ### General Physics

-* The Feynman Lecture on Physics vol 1,2,3 by Richard Feynman
+* [book] The Feynman Lecture on Physics vol 1,2,3 by Richard Feynman

-* Fundamentals of Physics vol 1,2 by Ramamurti Shankar
+* [book] Fundamentals of Physics vol 1,2 by Ramamurti Shankar

 ### Classical Mechanics